dgellisco/ReactNative-Albums/README.md

 ## Skills & Competencies Demonstrated

 * React-Native project creation and setup (including ESLint)
-* Proper use of React components and state
+* Use of React components and state
 * Use of React-Native components
 * Implementation of additional packages (in this case, axios)